 The Zoo de Granby helps safeguarding the white rhinoceros population in Botswana by financially supporting the eco-guards’ work via the Stop Poaching Now campaign.

 13. Belize Jaguar Project

 There is an important natural corridor used by jaguars as a route through Central America.
-Up north in Belize, the Zoo de Granby financially supports the work of patrollers and researchers in the Cockscomb Basin Wildlife Preserve, where close to 80 jaguars still live.
+In South Central Belize, the Zoo de Granby financially supports the work of patrollers and researchers in the Cockscomb Basin Wildlife Preserve, where close to 80 jaguars still live.

 16. SAFE AZA

 Association of Zoos and Aquariums (AZA) SAFE (Saving Animals From Extinction) program focuses the collective expertise within AZA-accredited zoos and aquariums and leverages their massive audiences to save species.
 It is a collaborative conservation program among AZA members and their field partners.